swiftlang/swift-foundation-icu/README.md

 ## Future Improvements

-- **Data file handling**: currently, a pre-built data file is checked in as a binary file.
+- **Data file handling**: currently, the data file is embedded in the embedded in the binary itself as `[uint8_t]` (see `icu_packaged_data.h`).
 In the future, we would like to check in the source files instead and build the data as a shared library to avoid the need to maintain and load a separate data file.